fbpx

 Florence Dellisanti

-Longtime staff member Florence Dellisanti (pictured) has worked at CAMM in numerous capacities for fifty-five years and can attest to the changes—big and small—that CAMM has experienced over the years.
+Longtime staff member Florence Dellisanti (pictured) has worked at CAMM in numerous capacities for more than 50 years and can attest to the changes—big and small—that CAMM has experienced over the years.
 She recalls the “old days” when bells beckoned the staff to begin the workday, take coffee breaks, recess for lunch, and dismiss for the day.
-She remembers the staff praying the Rosary together every day, a tradition that has been recently revived, but on a weekly basis.
+She remembers the staff praying the Rosary together every day.

 Mary Jo Timlin-Hoag, CAMM CEO